-- A set of internal examinations in summer for both the third and fourth year, and GCSE mock examinations in the January of the fifth year - One report at the start of term (comments from tutor and housemaster based on feedback from subject teachers) - One self reflection report (goals for each academic subject guided by subject teachers, endorsed by tutor discussion) - One response to goals report (with comments from teachers, tutor and housemaster) - For third and fourth year, two attitude to learning (ATL) reports (attitude to homework and classwork with comments from teachers, tutor and housemaster).
+- A set of internal examinations in summer for both the third and fourth year, and GCSE mock examinations in the January of the fifth year - One parents' evening in Lent Term for 3rd and 5th year, and in Summer Term for 4th year. - One pupil goal report (pupils set goals for each academic subject guided by subject teachers) - One response to goals report (with comments from teachers, tutor and housemaster) - For third and fourth year, two attitude to learning (ATL) reports (attitude to homework and classwork with comments from teachers, tutor and housemaster).
 For fifth year, one ATL report and a final valedictory report